Posts Tagged ‘live music’

 Tags: Billy Bob Thorton, CBC, ego, hissy fit, live music, Massey Hall, pouting, Q, Ray Price, Willie Nelson

-Posted in Humour, Music, People, frustration and venting | Comments Off
+Posted in frustration and venting, Humour, Music, People | Comments Off on Billy Bob’s Joaquin Phoenix Moment

 by swoononeone